 An exploit is a small part of a software program that becomes exploitable or “jailbroken.”
 An exploit allows you to modify the behavior of the program.
 When you use the program, it offers you certain access keys for setting up configurations or displaying different features.
 Exploit programs offer a way to hack the program and gain full access to its contents.
 However, exploit programs cannot steal data – they only set up access keys.

 Coin Miner virus mine cryptocurrencies using your hardware – in particular, Monero and DarkCoin.
 Coin miner viruses compromise your computer’s graphics card to improve the speed of mining algorithms.
 There are no known coins that coin miners mine.
 The problem with using coin miners is that they are very slow – sometimes they use up to 80% percent of your computer’s resources – and also risk overheating.

 How to prevent computer virus injection?

 To avoid being infected with such viruses – it’s important to have the newest security system on your computer and to be careful with your privacy settings in social networks.
 You should always be vigilant and check for new malware attacks on your computer.
 Also, if you are using a public WiFi network – use a trusted and secure one.
 For example, if you go to Starbucks, use a public library – instead of waiting for a free connection – or use a virtual private network.

 Safeguarding yourself against viruses is not an easy job.
 But it’s worth it.
-Taking the right measures, and knowing how to avoid being a victim of a virus is the best way to protect yourself from all these destructive viruses.
-And the security system, exactly – a proper anti-malware program – must be ahead of everything you do for making your system secure.
+Taking the right measures and knowing how to avoid being a victim of a virus is the best way to protect yourself from all these destructive viruses.
+And the security system, exactly – a good anti-malware program – must be ahead of everything you do to make your system secure.